 The City of Kenora's Asset Management Plan (AMP) provides an overview of all municipal assets, assesses their conditions and provides a plan for how to maintain and prioritize certain assets while reducing the cost to taxpayers.
-Municipal assets include:
+Municipal assets include core assets and non-core assets.

 - road network